 (DES MOINES) Attorney General Tom Miller said Monday that mortgage lender Countrywide Financial Corp. has agreed to provide loan modifications to up to 397,000 borrowers nationwide under a settlement with Iowa and other states.
 Permanent relief to borrowers could equal about $8 billion nationwide, the company estimated.

 The agreement was reached late Friday by several states with Bank of America, which acquired Countrywide Financial on July 1, 2008.
 Miller was a lead negotiator of the agreement.

-“Over 1,100 Iowans will be offered mortgage loan modifications that will help many people avoid foreclosure and losing their homes,” Miller said.
-He said the potential economic relief to borrowers in Iowa from the modifications is estimated to be about $11 million.
+“More than 1,100 Iowans will be offered mortgage loan modifications that will help many people avoid foreclosure and losing their homes,” Miller said, adding that the potential economic relief to borrowers in Iowa from the modifications is estimated to be about $11 million.
 About one-fourth to one-half of all Countrywide subprime loans in Iowa are delinquent, depending on the type of loan.

 “This large, systematic, streamlined modification program is a break-through,” Miller said.
 “We urge other servicers to adopt this approach to aiding borrowers facing foreclosure.
 This is the approach we need across this industry to stop the flood of foreclosures, which is at the heart of the problem of falling home prices and the liquidity crisis,” he said.

 Under the agreement, eligible subprime borrowers will be able to modify the terms of their loans to make monthly payments more affordable.
 Modified loan terms will vary according to the circumstances of the borrower, but they may include an automatic freeze or reduction in interest rates, conversion to fixed-term loans, or reduction of principal owed.